-Resonate is a Consumer Intelligence platform that gives you the deepest, most comprehensive understanding of the U.S. consumer by combining data from our National Consumer Study with direct online behavioral observations at scale.
+Resonate is a Consumer Intelligence platform that provides the deepest, most comprehensive understanding of the U.S. consumer by combining data from our United States Consumer Study with direct online behavioral observations at scale.

-Our proprietary research fielded in our National Consumer Study is homegrown, continuously updated and available in the Resonate platform, as an always-on resource.
+Our proprietary research fielded in our United States Consumer Study is homegrown, continuously updated and available in the Resonate platform, as an always-on resource.

-That means every 8 weeks, you have an updated study to use to gain a deep understanding of the entire US consumer population.
+That means every 8 weeks, you have an updated data set to use to gain a deep understanding of the entire US consumer population.

-Each wave, we ask our Core questions as well as questions that pertain to our vertical theme.
-Core questions consist of questions around Coronavirus, Social Justice, Values & Motivations, Demographics, Consumer Preferences, Media, Health & Pharma and Politics & Advocacy.
-Questions asked in a vertical theme are questions such as Restaurants, Retail, Apparel, Home & Family, Food & Non-Alcoholic Beverages, Alcohol & Tobacco & Marijuana, Automotive, Financial Services & Insurance, Technology & Telecom, Travel & Hospitality, and are typically fielded annually.
+Each wave, we ask our Core questions as well as questions that pertain to a vertical theme.
+Core questions consist of topics pertaining to Daily Life, Social Justice, Values & Motivations, Demographics, Consumer Preferences, Media, and Politics & Advocacy.
+Vertical questions include Restaurants, Retail, Apparel, Home & Family, Food & Non-Alcoholic Beverages, Alcohol & Tobacco & Marijuana, Automotive, Financial Services & Insurance, Technology & Telecom, Travel & Hospitality, and are typically fielded annually.

-So how do we know 13,000 things about 200 million U.S. consumers?
-It starts with a Human.
+So how do we know so much about 230 million U.S. consumers?
+It starts with our survey.

 We ask questions to discover why people do what they do.
 We then combine survey answers with anonymous online behavioral data to form our ground truth that power our deterministic predictive models.